catrionaaa/webdev/README.md

 # 🎴 Card Game Web App (Group 6)

 This project is a Flask-based web app for playing online card games like Snap and Blackjack.
-It includes a RESTful API to manage game modes, uses the Deck of Cards API for game logic, and has admin-only protected routes.
+It includes a RESTful API to record played games, uses the Deck of Cards API for game logic, and has admin-only protected routes.

 ---